This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 375F.
+• Preheat your oven to 375F.
 Move the rack to the middle position.
 Line a baking sheet with foil.
-Wrap the tortillas in foil and put them in the oven right away.

-- Place a piece of salmon on the baking sheet and coat it with olive oil.
-Gently sprinkle with garlic powder, ground cumin, chili powder, and salt & pepper.
-Cook in oven for 10-15 minutes or until it flakes easily with a fork.
+• Place the salmon on the baking sheet and coat it with the olive oil.
+Sprinkle it with the garlic powder, chili powder, ground cumin, and some salt & pepper.
+Bake for 10-15 minutes or until it flakes easily with a fork.

-- When the salmon is done, roughly cut it into bite-size pieces using a fork.
-Assemble tacos immediately.
+• When the salmon is done, roughly cut it into bite-size pieces using a fork.
+Assemble your tacos immediately.
 Serve with extra lime if desired.

 Notes

-- If you're feeding 4+ people, I suggest buying a large piece of salmon or 2-3 smaller ones.
+• If you're feeding 4+ people, I suggest buying a larger piece of salmon - this recipe is easy to double!

 Sounds delicious.
 I love your recipes and have all your cookbooks.